anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

       -  Network: Spine/Leaf; East/West and North/South traffic
       -  Storage

-.. [*] Please note “flavours” is used in the Reference Model and shall continue to be used in the context of specifying the geometry of the virtual resources.
+.. [#] Please note "flavours" is used in the Reference Model and shall continue to be used in the context of specifying the geometry of the virtual resources.
 The term “flavor” is used in this document in the OpenStack context including when specifying configurations;
-   the OpenStack term flavor includes the profile configuration information as “extra specs”.
+   the OpenStack term flavor includes the profile configuration information as "extra specs".

 Consumable Infrastructure Resources and Services
 ------------------------------------------------